 This white grape variety is a colour mutation of Sauvignon Blanc with pink or reddish berries.
-Synonyms are Fié, Fié Dans le Neuvillois, Fiers, Sauvignon Rosé and Sovignon Gris.
-A variant with a more reddish colour is the very rare Sauvignon Rouge (possibly identical with Roter Grünling) shown in the picture.
-Another coloured variety is Sauvignon Violet, which has disappeared due to its low yield.
+Synonyms are Fié, Fié Dans le Neuvillois, Fiers, Sauvignon Rosé and Sovignion Gris.
+A variety with a more reddish colour is the very rare Sauvignon Rouge shown in the picture (possibly identical with Roter Grünling).
+Another colour variety is Sauvignon Violet, which has disappeared due to its low yield.
 All Sauvignon varieties are genetically identical or have the same DNA profile.
 For the unrelated, independent variety Centesimino, the synonym Sauvignon Rosso is used.
-Sauvignon Gris produces light to salmon-colored aromatic white wines that are often blended with the Sauvignon Blanc variety.
-The largest cultivation area is in France with 816 hectares.
-There are other holdings in Germany and Switzerland (7 hectares), as well as overseas in Argentina (6 hectares), Brazil, Chile (134 hectares), New Zealand (104 hectares) and Uruguay (10 hectares).
+Sauvignon Gris produces light to salmon-coloured aromatic white wines that are often blended with the Sauvignon Blanc variety.
+The largest area under cultivation is in France with 816 hectares.
+There are other stocks in Germany and Switzerland (7 ha), as well as overseas in Argentina (6 ha), Brazil, Chile (134 ha), New Zealand (104 ha) and Uruguay (10 ha).
 In 2016, a total of 1,076 hectares of vines were designated (Kym Anderson).

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 24,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.Roman Horvath MW